stadelmanma/netl-ap-map-flow/README.rst

     E. Go to the folder :code:`C:\mingw-w64\mingw64\bin` and rename (or duplicate) the file :code:`mingw32-make.exe` as :code:`make.exe`
     F. Finally add the path :code:`C:\mingw-w64\mingw64\bin` to the `Windows environment Path <http://stackoverflow.com/a/28545224>`_.
 3. Shift + right click in the directory you want to install the AP_MAP_FLOW package and open a command window.
-    A. Run the command :code:`git clone https://github.com/stadelmanma/netl-AP_MAP_FLOW.git`
+    A. Run the command :code:`git clone https://github.com/stadelmanma/netl-ap-map-flow.git`
-    B. Run the command :code:`cd netl-AP_MAP_FLOW`
+    B. Run the command :code:`cd netl-ap-map-flow`
-    C. Finally run :code:`python3 setup.py install --user` which will build the model and link the apmapflow package to the installed version of python
+    C. Finally run :code:`python3 setup.py install` which will build the model and link the apmapflow package to the installed version of python

 Windows with Babun
 ~~~~~~~~~~~~~~~~~~